MhmRhm/DotBashHistory/docs/_posts/2024-05-08-eat-git-part-1.md

 ## Commits

 Each commit in Git contains six pieces of information:
-1. **Files and Changes**: This includes the files and the changes made to them that we want to commit.
+1. **Changes**: This includes the files and the changes made to them that we want to commit.
 2. **Author**: The name and email address of the person who made the changes in the files.
 3. **Committer**: The person who made the commit.
 You can make changes to files and send your modifications to someone with the authority to perform the commit on your behalf.
-This individual is referred to as the Committer.
-Typically, the Author and Committer are the same person.
+This individual is referred to as the *Committer*.
+Typically, the *Author* and *Committer* are the same person.
-4. **Time**: The timestamp of when the commit was made.
+4. **Time**: The timestamp of when the changes were authored and committed.
-5. **Parent Commit**: The ID of the commit before the one we are creating.
+5. **Parent**: The ID of the commit before the one we are creating.
 This becomes important when explaining Rebasing in Part 4.
 6. **Message**: An explanation of why and how some changes were made.
 This message is crucial for understanding the purpose of the commit, and it can be read later by you and others instead of inspecting each file to figure out what